-2.5.1 Requesting a bye - Teams can request a bye from a week's scheduling with certain restrictions.
+2.4.1 Requesting a Bye - Teams can request a bye from a week's scheduling with certain restrictions.
 Teams that request a bye will not be scheduled and will not receive any points from the bye.

 Players will be branded as a particular division once they have secured 3 or more legitimate wins (meaning played matches) in that division in a single season.
-Players that secure 7 or more legitimate wins in the prior completed season will partially count towards the quota as the next division up.
 Team history from before the review period will not be factored into placements.

-Scrim logs, class assignments and backups are not taken into account for placement.
-Note: 6v6 and 4v4 experience is not considered 1:1 with Highlander when deciding team placement.
+Prior experience, as well as all rostered players will be taken into account for placement.
+Note: 6v6, 4v4 and Ultiduo experience is not considered 1:1 with Highlander and vice-versa when deciding team placement.
 Admins reserve the right to move your team up or down a division at any point during the season.

 Teams may request a specific division but ultimate placement will be decided by a Head Admin.

-Platinum - Is the top division in our Highlander and 6v6 leagues.
-Players should have multiple seasons of mid to higher level competitive TF2 experience.
+Platinum - Is the top division in our Highlander, 6v6 and Ultiduo leagues.
+Players should have mid to higher level competitive TF2 experience.
 Rosters are expected to be a mix of players with experience on established Gold and Platinum teams and players from high Silver teams.